jdgwartney/boundary-plugin-port-scan/README.md

 # TrueSight Pulse Port Scan Plugin

-Measures the time to establish a connection on a TCP/IP port of a host.
+Measures the time to establish a connection on a TCP/IP port of a network host.

 ### Prerequisites

 |     OS    | Linux | Windows | SmartOS | OS X |
 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |   v   |    v    |    v    |  v   |

-#### For TrueSight Pulse Meter v4.2 or later

-- To install new meter go to Settings->Installation or [see instructions](https://help.boundary.com/hc/en-us/sections/200634331-Installation).

 ### Plugin Setup